mechatroner/vscode_rainbow_csv/rbql_core/README.md

 |Pandas dataframe       | **RW**   |         |
 |Sqlite databases       | **R**    |         |

-If you use RBQL as a library you can write implementation for a couple of classes to support additional formats.
+If you use RBQL as a library it is possible to support additional formats with some customizations.

 ### Main Features